-The Road Code Urban Areas (RCUAs), such as the Olney Town Center or Damascus Town Center, reflect nuances within a Policy Area where the land use is expected to generate a higher proportion of walking and bicycling.
+The Road Code urban areas, such as the Olney Town Center or Damascus Town Center, reflect nuances within a Policy Area where the land use is expected to generate a higher proportion of walking and bicycling.
 Accordingly, there should be slower speed limits, wider sidewalks and similar design elements associated with a walkable town center.
-The County has also designated Bicycle Pedestrian Priority Areas (BPPAs) that are locations where the enhancement of bicycle and pedestrian traffic is a priority.

-These RCUA and BPPA designations describe places within the County where the right-of-ways are busiest; not only due to the concentration of pedestrian activity, but also due to smaller parcels with multiple connections to utility lines, more closely spaced driveways and intersections, and more overlapping activities for capital improvements and maintenance within both public and private realms.
+These Road Code urban areas are places where the right-of-ways are busiest; not only due to the concentration of pedestrian activity, but also due to smaller parcels with multiple connections to utility lines, more closely spaced driveways and intersections, and more overlapping activities for capital improvements and maintenance within both public and private realms.

-The identification and implementation of transportation solutions in these RCUAs and BPPAs therefore tend to be the most complex.
+The identification and implementation of transportation solutions in these areas therefore tend to be the most complex.
 It is more efficient in these areas for the public sector to implement transportation solutions in a coordinated fashion.
-Therefore, in RCUAs and BPPAs where an applicant needs to mitigate an LATR impact, a mitigation payment in lieu of construction will be allowed in cases where construction of needed mitigation requires coordination among multiple projects or acquisition of offsite right-of-way, or results in a disproportionate cost burden for the applicant, rather than held out as only a measure of last resort.
+Therefore, in Road Code urban areas where an applicant needs to mitigate an LATR impact, the applicant should make a payment in lieu of construction as the first course of action rather than a measure of last resort.